NEWS

 Matt Gabs, currently tearing it up with Ravagers, is a Brooklyn guitar builder and repairman whose gritty chops were honed in his earlier days with Biters.

 Holding down the low end is Sam Hariss, whose résumé includes The Dead Boys, The Sweet Things (alongside Tobin), and now Ravagers with Matt — a rock-solid anchor for this fiery new lineup.
-Offstage, Sam’s also done graphic design for The Rolling Stones and Guns N’ Roses.

 On keys, Rob Clores adds soul and depth, drawing on his experience touring with The Black Crowes.
 Danny Ray brings tenor sax heat, having performed with New York Dolls, Johnny Thunders, and other NYC rock icons.
 Indofunk Satish rounds things out on trumpet, infusing bold brass textures; his credits include guest spots with Bruce Springsteen and Joan Jett, as well as a respected career in street and music photography.